awsdocs/amazon-workdocs-user-guide/doc_source/feedback.md

 ## Requesting the ability to add feedback<a name="access_feedback"></a>

-If you have viewer access to a file and can’t give feedback, you can request contributor access in order to add feedback\.
+If you have viewer access to a file and can’t give feedback, you can request contributor access to add feedback\.

 **To request contributor access**